Orbital current signature using neutron diffraction: Introduction

 More recently, their occurrence has also been discussed in a wider range of quantum materials from both experimental and theoretical point of views.
 However, one major limitation for the establishment of the loop currents concept in quantum matter is that their experimental observations are usually elusive or hidden, and therefore are regularly challenged resulting in alternative theoretical approaches being more widely considered.
 This has certainly hindered the broader development of the loop-current concept.

 The orbital loop currents phenomenon is an example of multipolar order in quantum materials.
 In cuprates, it is associated with a toroidal moment or anapole polar vector, which appears at the same order as quadrupoles in the expansion of the magnetic energy\cite{diMatteo12}.
+The anapole does not exhibit any pole and corresponds to a system of currents that does not radiate into the far field.
+It is in principle formed by winding a current around a torus.
+Remarkably, a two-dimensional cut of the torus reveals two loop currents turning clockwise and anti-clockwise\cite{Bourges21} as for the loop currents order originally proposed in cuprates\cite{Varma06}.
 In general, loop current would occur in materials with strong interplay between topology, unconventional superconductivity and strong electron–electron correlations, and a wide range of materials could fall into this category.

+Indeed, in addition to high-Tc cuprates where they may play a significant role for the pseudogap physics, the existence of orbital loop currents seems ubiquitous in a wide range of quantum materials.
+In particular, similar type of orbital loop currents phases have been reported using polarized neutron diffraction in iridates\cite{Jeong17}, spin-ladder materials\cite{Bounoua20} and kagome superconductors\cite{Liege24}.
+In iridates, the loop current phase was first report on the hidden order using optical second harmonic generation (SHG)\cite{Zhao16}.